 Over the past months we’ve seen banks continuing to build upon their Open Banking offering, publishing rich API catalogues or focusing on providing a solid Developer Experience.
-In addition, various newcomers have positioned themselves in the Open Banking landscape and made their debut in our Open Banking Monitor (OBM): HSBC (Hong Kong), ICICI Bank (India), KBC (Belgium), Nedbank (South Africa), Raiffeisen Bank (Australia), Spar Nord (Denmark), US Bank and Wells Fargo (United States).
+In addition, various newcomers have positioned themselves in the Open Banking landscape and made their debut in our Open Banking Monitor (OBM): HSBC (Hong Kong), ICICI Bank (India), KBC (Belgium), Nedbank (South Africa), Raiffeisen Bank (Austria), Spar Nord (Denmark), US Bank and Wells Fargo (United States).

 In this latest release of the OBM, updated in May 2020 (see Figure 1), we take a look at the new status quo, highlight a number of best-in -class examples and identify two trends that Open Banking business owners need to consider in order to accelerate.

 Since our previous update of the INNOPAY OBM (August 2019), many banks have continued to build upon their Open Banking offerings, with new APIs and features contributing to a better Developer Experience.
 Analysis using our Capability Model reveals different best-in-class banks in each category rather than a single clear winner (see Figure 2).